raaz-crypto/libverse/README.md

 Although the actual cryptographic implementations are themselves written in [verse] which in turn is an eDSL in Coq, the source code available in this repository is the extracted C or assembly language functions.
-Hence all you need is `gcc` or a FFI interface to call C in case of languages like Haskell.
+Hence all you need is a C compiler or a FFI interface to call C in case of languages like Haskell.
 Just include the source code somewhere in your applications/library's directory and hook it to your compilation process.

 ## Hacking.